JakubCzajor/TaskManagerAPI/README.md

   - Full access to all endpoints.
 - **Manager**
   - Can view, create, update and delete tasks.
+  - Can view, create, update and delete categories.
+  - Can change user roles.
 - **User**:
   - Can view active tasks and set them as done.
+  - Can view categories.